oduameh/Hyper-docs/Quick start guide.md

 }'
 ```

-* This API request will return a `presentationRequestId,` which the verifier can use later to check the current status  of the request.
+* This API request returns a `presentationRequestId`, which the verifier can use later to check the current status of the request.
-5. To run this section, we'll use the presentation invitation endpoint to create a request presentation invitation, which the holder can scan to receive the invitation or the verifier can share directly.
+To send a connectionless request, use the presentation invitation endpoint to create a request presentation invitation that the holder can scan or the verifier can share directly:

 ```shell
 curl --location \